IBM/BluePic/README.md

 1. Note that you **do not** need to download the Facebook SDK.
 The Mobile Client Access framework (already included in the iOS project) has all the code needed to support Facebook authentication.
 In the `Configure your info.plist` section under `step 2`, copy the information into the `info.plist` file.
 You can find the `info.plist` file in `Configuration` folder of the Xcode project.
 Among other values, your `info.plist` file should contain the following:
 <p align="center"><img src="Imgs/infoplist.png"  alt="Drawing" height=150 border=0 /></p>

-1. Scroll to the bottom of the quick start page where it says `Supply us with your Bundle Identifier` and enter the app's bundle identifier.
-To find the bundle identifier in the Xcode project, make sure the project navigator folder icon is selected in the top left of Xcode.
+1. Scroll to the bottom of the quick start page where it says `Supply us with your Bundle Identifier` and enter the app's bundle ID.
+To find the bundle ID in the Xcode project, make sure the project navigator folder icon is selected in the top left of Xcode.
 Select the BluePic project at the top of the file structure and then select the BluePic target.
-Under the identity section, you should see a text field for the bundle identifier that is empty.
-You can make the bundle identifier anything you want, `com.BluePic` for example.
+Under the identity section, you should see a text field for the bundle ID that is empty.
+You can make the bundle ID anything you want, `com.BluePic` for example.

-1. Once you entered the bundle ID on the Facebook quick start page, click `next`.
+1. Once you've entered the bundle ID on the Facebook quick start page, click `next` to create the Facebook app.

 #### 4. Create BluePic application on Bluemix